tkwa/legion/language/kwa_project/docs/Regent Extensions.md

 ## Partition assignment

 Assignment of partitions is now allowed.
-The new value of the partition must be of the same region and type (e.g. `equal`, `disjoint`, ...) as the old value.
+The new value of the partition must be of the same region as the old value, but disjointness and completeness currently don't matter.

 Internally, the store $S$ also keeps a map from partition variables to their values, which is updated on assignment.